uber/cadence/docs/10_quick_start.md

 ```
 Now it might be clear why every workflow has two IDs: Workflow ID and Run ID.
 As the Workflow ID can be reused the Run ID uniquely identifies a particular run of a workflow.
 Run ID is
 system generated and cannot be controlled by client code.

+Note that ID Reuse Policy applies only when previous run of a workflow is completed.
+Under no circumstances Cadence allows more than one instance of open workflow with the same ID.

 ### CLI Help
-You might be asking how do I now that 1 means AllowDuplicate.
+You might be asking how to discover that 1 means `AllowDuplicate`.
 It came from the help command:
 ```bash
 > docker run --network=host --rm ubercadence/cli:master workflow help start
 NAME: